twilson217/bcm-switches/README.md

 This repository has been **tested on BCM 10.x only**.
 BCM 11.x support will come in a future iteration.

+## Disclaimer

+The code in this repo is provided **as-is**, with **no guarantees**.
+By using this code, you accept responsibility for all risks that may come from using it.

 ## Quick Start

 ```bash